kamaln7/klein/README.md

    * Handles generating URL aliases.
    * Comes with two modules:
      * Alphanumeric—returns a random alphanumeric string with a configurable length
-     * Memorable-returns a configurable amount of English words
+     * Memorable—returns a configurable amount of English words
 3. storage
    * Handles storing and reading shortened URLs.
-   * Comes with two modules:
+   * Comes with three modules:
      * File—stores URL data as text files in a directory
      * Bolt—stores URL data in a [bolt](https://github.com/boltdb/bolt) database
+     * Redis—stores URL data in a [redis](https://redis.io/) database (ensure you configure save)

 ## Installation